 While Still in the Pandemic Begin Planning for Post-Pandemic

 During the coronavirus pandemic, healthcare call centers stepped up to take a more prominent role to facilitate patient-facing communications.
 Though a few missteps may have occurred along the way as they forged into the unknown, overall they met the challenge facing them, ramped up well, and processed more calls than ever.
-In short medical call centers shined brightly.
+In the short medical calls, centers shined brightly.

 Though the worst may be behind us, a long road of uncertainty still lies ahead.
-But as we catch our breath, let’s also look forward past the coronavirus crisis to consider what healthcare call centers will look like in the future.
+But as we catch our breath, let’s also look forward to past the coronavirus crisis to consider what healthcare call centers will look like in the future.
 They proved to everyone that they can adapt and do more to advance the provision of healthcare services.
 Let’s build upon this success.

 In planning for what happens next, be it a return to normal, a new normal, or a continuation of the crisis, there are three questions every healthcare call center should ask.